-WordPress has a great GUI based installation process however some use cases call for CLI!
-Or maybe you just feel more at home in a terminal, either way this article will show you how to get your WordPress site setup with just a terminal, WP-CLI, and maybe a sprinkle of SSH.
+WordPress has a great GUI-based installation process however some use cases call for CLI!
+Or, maybe you just feel more at home in a terminal, either way this article will show you how to get your WordPress site setup with just a terminal, using WP-CLI, and maybe a sprinkle of SSH.

 Using WP-CLI to install WordPress

 In this tutorial we’ll learn how to install WordPress using the WP-CLI command line tool.
 WP-CLI is a tool using in a terminal for interacting with and managing WordPress sites.
 WP-CLI is similar in functionality to what Drush provides Drupal.
 If you are already familiar with using cli tools then this will be an easy installation.
 Using WP-CLI, we can complete common maintenance tasks, automate processes, and even take backups.

 - SSH Credentials to log into the server as the root user or a user with sudo privileges